-Of course that’s to be expected, given that the card has a welcome bonus of 100,000 points, which can be redeemed for $1,500 worth of travel.
-Beyond that, the card offers a $300 travel credit, which helps offset the $450 annual fee.
+Of course that’s to be expected, given that the card had a welcome bonus of 100,000 points, which can be redeemed for $1,500 worth of travel.
+Beyond that, the card offers a $300 travel credit, which helped offset the $450 annual fee at launch.
 So when you consider the $1,800 in rewards and the $450 annual fee, the per person acquisition cost is somewhere around $1,350.
 That’s huge.

 Furthermore, JP Morgan’s chief executive said that they have been pleasantly surprised by the performance of the Sapphire Reserve, and that they plan on introducing more new cards soon.
 Per Reuters:

 In the credit card wars being waged by banks, Dimon said JPMorgan plans to introduce more new cards after finding surprisingly strong demand for its Sapphire Reserve premium card this year.
 He did not say when the new cards will be offered, or how they might differ from the bank’s current product line.